GeoNode/geonode/docs/new_docs/contribute_docu.md

   >> picture

 To create a new file in this folder just type *filename.md* into the box and hit enter.
-Now the same black box will appear where you can put your contents in.
-To save it, hit the green *Commit Changes* button at the bottom.
+Now a black box will appear where you can add your comments.
+To save it, hit the green *Commit New File* button at the bottom.

 A short example on how to manage this is given here http://i.stack.imgur.com/n3Wg3.gif.